snadim02/snadim02.github.io/_posts/2026-06-21-sugar-spice.md

 ### Emerging Spicy Problems

-:x: **Complementary spices in the pantry are hard to see.** The pantry started storing additional (versus overflow) spices as recipes became more adventurous. :hot_pepper: :rice: Eventually, the hard-to-see pantry inventory led to accidental purchases of duplicate spices! :scream: :confounded:
+:x: **Spices in the pantry are hard to see.** We started storing complementary (not just overflow) spices in the pantry as recipes became more adventurous. :hot_pepper: :rice: Eventually, the hard-to-see pantry inventory led to accidental purchases of duplicate spices! :scream: :confounded:

 ![Spices first iteration](../assets/img/spices-before.jpg){: .mx-auto.d-block :}

-:x: **Store-bought spices don't fit in 3oz jars.** Spices are sold by weight, not volume.
+:x: **Newly-purchased spices are ~4oz.** Spices are sold by weight, not volume.
 The full contents of newly-purchased spices rarely fit in 3oz jars.

 ![Spice jar size comparison](../assets/img/spices-jar-sizes.jpg){: .mx-auto.d-block :}